mc-cip/spec/format_spec.md

 ##### `src`

 This field contains where this dependency can be downloaded.
-It contains the name of the host, in an all-lowercase string.
-Examples include: `curseforge`, `diluv` and `modrinth`.
-If the `type` field is set to `framework`, this field CANNOT be present.
+It MUST either a URL or the name of the host stored as an all lowercase string.

+This field CAN be an array of multiple Hosts that contain the same project with the same ID.

+For hosts that utilize the recommended MCIP Standardized API (see **format_introduction.md**), this field MUST be the base URL of the API.
+For example, if the base URL of the `example` host is `api.example.com`, then this field MUST be `https://api.example.com`.
+URLs MUST contain `https://` and the non-secure `http://` prefix is NOT allowed.
+The value CANNOT contain a trailing slash.

+For hosts that do not utilize the MCIP Standardized API, then this field MUST be an all-lowercase String representing the name of the host.
+Examples include `diluv`, `modrinth`, and `curseforge`.
+Using an `https://` prefix for hosts that do not use the MCIP Standardized API is NOT allowed.

+Using the all-lowercase string is NOT RECOMMENDED, as it requires more implementation for launchers and can lead to incompatibility.
+It is HIGHLY RECOMMENDED to implement the MCIP Standardized API.

+Information on how launcher developers should handle information contained in the `src` field is available in **format_introduction.md**.

+If a source is completely unknown or there is no source that can be specified for whatever reason, the value `unknown` can be passed.
+From there it is up to launchers to figure out where to download this file.
+Because of this, it is NOT RECOMMENDED to pass the `unknown` value.

+For dependencies that cannot be automatically downloaded at all, set this value to `manual`.
+This value SHOULD ONLY be used in causes where it is impossible to automate.
+For example, CurseForge _is_ possible to automate, so dependencies that are on CurseForge should not be set to `manual`, instead they should be set to `curseforge`.
+An example that _should_ be set to manual is the mod Galacticraft.

 ##### `id`

 The ID of the required dependency.
-If the dependency is a required asset and not a framework, then the ID of the asset stored at the host specified in the `src` field should be used.
-If the dependency is a required framework, then a framework from the list of standardized framework IDs should be used:

-- `fabric-loader`
-- `forge`
-- `liteloader`
-- `rift`
+This should be the ID for the project that can be found at the host specified in `src`.
+If this project is a Framework, it MUST be one of the values listed in **format_values.md** for Framework IDs.
+Hosts serving Framework metadata MUST use these standardized IDs.

 ##### `required`

 This field MUST be present on dependencies with the `asset` type.
-It CANNOT be present on dependencies with the `framework` type.
 This field is a boolean that indicates whether a dependency is required in order for the Project requiring it to function properly.

 ##### `version`

 This field MUST be either an array or String.
 If this field is an array, it MUST contain a list of compatible versions.
 If this field is a String, it MUST contain a Semantic Versioning comparison String.
 An example of a comparison string is `>= 25.0.219`

+##### `installation` (optional)

+This field describes how this version can be installed.
+It is NOT required.
+For more information, please view `files.installation`.

 ---